Kelsey Shue

 Miller-Eshleman took these two instances as confirmation that God would walk beside him and his family as they planted a church in Ohio.
 And like the boy on the bicycle, God’s hand would guide them.

 Three years later, Miller-Eshleman and his family began Life Bridge Community Church, in Dover, Ohio, in his living room.
 Now, the church meets in Dover’s town square, where 75 people attend weekly.
+“Most of the church planters I know are individuals who simply happen to have a passion for seeing new communities of believers emerge,” said Chenlo.

-Chet Miller-Eshleman has that passion.
-Miller-Eshleman and his family spent four years in Colombia, with Mennonite Central Committee.
+Mennonite Central Committee.
 He worked in conflict transformation and accompanied Colombian Mennonite pastors in their work.
 When his family returned from Colombia, they returned with a vision of church planting.

-That vision evolved into Life Bridge Community Church, in Dover, Ohio.
+Life Bridge Community Church, in Dover, Ohio.
 With much persistence, prayer and a love for people, what started as a home Bible study now welcomes 75 people each Sunday to a church building in Dover’s town square.

 The secret?
 Relationships.